hauleth/hauleth/content/post/who-watches-watchmen-ii.md

 Environment=ERL_CRASH_DUMP_SECONDS=0
 ```

-However there is one small problem.
+However, there is one small problem.
 It allows our service to listen on **any**
 restricted port, not just `80` that we want to listen on.
 This can be
-troublesome as an attacker that gains RCE on our server can then capture any
+troublesome as an attacker, that gains RCE on our server, can then capture any
 traffic on any port that we do not want to open (for example exposing port 22
 using the [`ssh`] module).